 Tonia Edwards and Bill Main are lawbreakers.
 Nearly every day, they teach a group of people how to ride Segways, and then take them around Washington, D.C., to talk about local sights and attractions.
 Their business is located near the National Archives, so one of the things they tell their costumers is where the Bill of Rights is located.
-For this, the city government could throw Tonia and Bill in prison for three months.
-In Washington, D.C., it is illegal for anyone to give a tour of the city for compensation without first obtaining a special license—quite literally, a license to describe.
+For this, the city government threatened throw Tonia and Bill in prison for three months.
+Not because the government objected to the Segways or to the business model, but because in Washington, D.C., it was illegal for anyone to give a tour of the city for compensation without first takings a test and obtaining a special license—quite literally, a license to describe.

 Together, Tonia Edwards and Bill Main run Segs in the City, which provides fun and informative Segway “safaris” in Annapolis, Baltimore and Washington, D.C.
 There is, however, a key difference between the three cities: In D.C., doing this makes them criminals.
 For more than six years, Bill and Tonia have introduced people to the joys of Segway riding and the sights of some of America’s most historic cities.
 Now, they are standing up for the First Amendment right to keep doing their job without obtaining a special government license to speak.

 In Washington, D.C., talking without a license can land you in jail for 90 days.
 The District makes it illegal for anyone to “guide or escort” anyone else for hire without first passing a test and obtaining a special license.
 1 The city’s regulations make clear exactly what is forbidden: No one may “describe, explain, or lecture concerning any place or point of interest in the District to any person” in connection with any paid tour without first obtaining a special license.
 2 The prohibition on unauthorized talking covers all of the public spaces in D.C.—including roads and sidewalks.
 3